Jumping Worms

 How Can I Tell If I Have Jumping Worms?

 Jumping worms live only one season, and while jumping worms hatch from cocoon-encased eggs in April, they are very small and hard to see at this stage and the clitellum may not be visible.They grow through the summer months, maturing by August.
 They should be active and identifiable by late May.
+There are two ways you can look for jumping worms.

 |